This post may contain affiliate links. Please read our disclosure policy.

 2. Keep an eye on what they are taking in

 Kids are like sponges and are absorbing new information every day.
-There are all sorts of media that constantly pour into our kids through television, tablets, and phones.
+All sorts of media constantly pour into our kids through television, tablets, and phones.
 Without even realizing it, our kids could be observing poor models of compassion.

 Think about what your kids are consuming on a regular basis.
 What is the show teaching your child?
 We cannot control everything our kids see, but we can keep boundaries up at home.
-Personally, I have our kids devises restricted… a lot.
+Personally, I have our kids’ electronic devices restricted… a lot.
 That’s not to say that they can’t watch things, but it is to say that I am keeping an eye on everything.

 3. Lead by example